mandubian/scaledn/README.md

 ```

-I think here you can see the power of this validation feature without writing any boilerplate...
+> I think here you can see the power of this validation feature without writing any boilerplate...

 <br/>
 <br/>
 ## Serializing Scala to EDN

-Using [Generic Validation API](https://github.com/jto/validation), you can also write scala strucures to any other data format.
+Using [Generic Validation API](https://github.com/jto/validation), you can also write scala structures to any other data format.

 ```scala
 import scaledn._